engraving-challenges/main/4-using-git.md

 replacing USER_NAME with _your_ GitHub username, and REPO_NAME with challenge's repository name (e.g. `estrella`).

-Git will create new directory (named as challenge's repository) with complete copy of your fork.
+Git will create a new directory (named as the challenge's repository) with a complete copy of your fork.

 ### Add upstream repository to your local clone